 We all have a funny relationship with projects from the past.
 We seesaw between only hearing the flaws, only hearing the good stuff, liking them, not liking them, regarding them as naive.
 Eventually, we hopefully just think “Hey, of course I’d have done it differently now, but there are things I like and actually some things I probably couldn’t do now…”

 PS This one’s for Stephen – keep at it, mate.
 You can’t be expected to nail it first time out, or in fact ever.
-None of us ever do.
+None of us ever does.
 But what you can be expected to do is DO.
 And it’s in the getting it done part that’s when you learn the most.